The expanding benefits of digital payments

 Younger consumers were the early adopters of technology solutions such as mobile digital wallets and contactless card payments, but these tools have now been widely adopted by all generations.
 While social distancing and online shopping trends in recent years initially served as a catalyst to get small businesses on board, the ample benefits to both the business and consumer have led to even wider adoption.

-Businesses managing payments to and from other businesses also have an opportunity to streamline their payment process with new ways to implement electronic invoicing and remittances.
+Businesses managing payments to and from other companies also have an opportunity to streamline their payment process with new ways to implement electronic invoicing and remittances.

-Here’s what you need to know about four key payment trends that are reshaping your business operations and interactions with customers.
+Here’s what you need to know about four key payment trends reshaping your business operations and interactions with customers.

 Cashless is here to stay

 The shift to mobile payments is accelerating at an eye-popping pace.
-In 2022, there were more mobile subscriptions (8.58 billion) than people in the world (7.95 billion).
-This data reflects the steady march toward digital payments worldwide, according to Abbe Conrad, small business segment enablement executive with Merchant Services at Bank of America.
-By some estimates, 4.4 billion consumers globally will use digital wallets by 2025, compared to just 2.6 billion in 2020.
+In 2023 there were more mobile subscriptions (8.89 billion)2 than people in the world (8.1 billion).3 This data reflects the steady march toward digital payments worldwide, according to Brad Holland, director of digital wallet relationships with Merchant Services at Bank of America.
+By some estimates, more than 5.2 billion consumers globally will use digital wallets by 2026 compared with 3.4 billion in 2022.4

 In addition, these payment methods are becoming even more secure, which translates to more benefits on the merchant side.
 Contactless systems, for instance, use tokenization to encrypt the card data and send it to the payment processor, which has the key to decrypt the transaction.
-With card fraud expected to total nearly $400 billion over the next decade, reducing fraudulent transactions with contactless payments can save substantial amounts of money, helping to protect your bottom line.
+With card fraud expected to top $400 billion over the next decade,5 reducing fraudulent transactions with contactless payments can save substantial amounts of money, helping to protect your bottom line.

 Anytime and anyplace transactions

-Digital payments are also driving an increase in customers choosing to shop online and then pick up their purchases in store.
-The same order can be returned or exchanged at a retail store or a drop-off point, or through a prepaid courier service.
+Digital payments are also driving an increase in customers choosing to shop online and then pick up their purchases in-store.
+The same order can be returned or exchanged at a retail store, a drop-off point or through a prepaid courier service.
 Customers have changed their expectations and assumptions around their shopping experience, and that’s been a huge use case for integrated solutions.
-Merchants, too, want to remove the lines between an online transaction and a point of sale transaction and make everything equally easy to use.
+Merchants, too, want to remove the lines between an online transaction and a point-of-sale transaction and make everything equally easy to use.

-The data gleaned from integrating on- and offline sales allows for greater insight into your customers’ buying patterns, notes Sepulveda.
-If you have a loyalty program, for example, you can track data about a single shopper in multiple on- and offline locations and use that information in future marketing efforts.
+The data gleaned from integrating online and offline sales allows for greater insight into your customers’ buying patterns.
+If you have a loyalty program, for example, you can track data about a single shopper in multiple online and offline locations and use that information in future marketing efforts.
 Bank of America research shows that effective use of data from loyalty programs can also boost your bottom line.

 The rise of frictionless business payments

 B2C payments aren’t the only ones shifting toward digital.
-In 2022, 33% of B2B payments were still made by paper check, according to the Association for Financial Professionals.
+In 2022, 33% of B2B payments were still made by paper check,6 according to a survey by the Association for Financial Professionals (AFP).
 But checks are mailed to offices and require someone to endorse and deposit them, adding to administrative resources as well as an increased security risk.

-“We are seeing businesses using more online invoicing and online bill pay because they don’t want to deal with the risks of dealing with mail,” says Rich Clow, senior vice president for emerging payments and strategy at Bank of America.
+“We are seeing businesses using more online invoicing and online bill pay because they don’t want to deal with the risks of dealing with mail,” says Rich Clow, head of innovation and strategy, Global Payment Solutions at Bank of America.
 Ultimately, they find the online tools are efficient and user-friendly.
-And the data bears this out: A recent study finds that 73% of businesses surveyed are transitioning their B2B payments from paper to digital payments.
+And the data bears this out: The AFP survey finds that 73% of businesses surveyed are transitioning their B2B payments from paper to digital payments.6

 Supply chain solutions